 School Curriculum and Standards Authority Act 1997

-An Act to establish a council with functions relating to curriculum development and accreditation and certification of student achievement, to provide for a database relating to participation in education, training or employment by children during their secondary school years, to repeal the Secondary Education Authority Act 1984, and for related purposes.
+An Act to establish a State agency with functions relating to the development and accreditation of courses and the standards, assessment and certification of student achievement, to provide for a database relating to participation in education, training or employment by students during their school years, and for related purposes.

-[Long title amended by No. 22 of 2005 s.
-42.]
+[Long title inserted by No. 37 of 2011 s.
+4.]

 Part 1 — Preliminary